Sue Ryder: Post-war activities

 After the war, Ryder volunteered to do relief work in Europe, initially with the Amis Volontaires Français, the Red Cross and the Guide International Service.
+Her association with SOE made initial service in Poland difficult but she persevered, much affected by her time spent with various Polish forces.
 Official relief organisations had withdrawn by 1952, and Ryder decided to stay on working alone, visiting prisons and hospitals.
 In the aftermath of war there were many non-Germans, young men in particular, who were unable to return to their own countries either due to lack of documentation or because their families were all dead.
 As a result, some of these young men turned to crime, usually so they could buy food or in some cases, to take revenge on their former captors.
 It was these people that Sue Ryder advocated for, calling them her 'Bods'.
 She drove all over Germany to visit them in prisons, where she was often not welcomed by the authorities.
 At one time there were 1400 'Bods' in prisons, mainly Polish but also from Albania, Czechoslovakia, Estonia, Hungary, Latvia, Lithuania, Romania, the Soviet Union and Yugoslavia.
 Ryder appealed on their behalf for their sentences to be reduced, or for their release, and for many she would be their only visitor.
 Some were executed and she would stay to pray with them.
 Among those who were released, she managed to repatriate some to Britain.
 Right up until two years before her death in 2000, there were still three prisoners she would visit every December, driving herself across Europe.